CocoFruit/AIROGIT/README.md

 - `docs/`: Documentation for AIROGIT.
 - `extras/`: Additional resources and files.
 - `git-cola-full/`: Git-COLA source code.
-- `practice_new/`: A directory for practice or development.
-- `practice_old/`: A directory for previous practice or development.
 - `qtpy/`: Code related to QtPy.
 - `requirements/`: Requirement files for the project.
 - `share/`: Shared files and resources.